 - Excel also allows the user to create a custom table style of the user’s choice.

-- The most useful feature of table styles is the preview option, which allows users to preview their preferred style options.
+- The most useful feature of this is the preview option, which allows users to preview their preferred style options.

 You can download this Table styles Excel Template here – Table styles Excel Template

-This has been a guide to Table styles in Excel.
+This has been a guide to Table styles.
 Here we discuss the Table styles in Excel and how to use the Table styles in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –